gabtoschi/gabtoschi.github.io/content/en/blog/review/doctor-who-60th-specials.md

 # Special 3: The Giggle

 OK, it's the end of the recap and we're back to the present to talk about **The Giggle**, the last 60th anniversary special.
-And oh boy, [this was THE EPISODE](https://en.wikipedia.org/wiki/Stooky_Bill).
+And oh boy, **this was THE EPISODE**.
 Before entering in the subject of those personal journeys again, I just love it how adventurous and mysterious was the whole thing, even if we already know that the Toymaker was the bad guy behind all.
 I always love when a real historical thing becomes a plot point, and [Stooky Bill](https://en.wikipedia.org/wiki/Stooky_Bill) — the real-world first object televised in history — would make everyone crazy even without the magic giggle.

 **Neil Patrick Harris as the Toymaker** was completely amazing.
 I'm always insecure when a big actor comes to do a big part in Doctor Who, but NPH nailed so well that I'm really sad the Toymaker was banished from existence forever.
 His character is so strange sometimes: it's like the Toymaker is a "chaotic lawful" god, always following the rules of the game, even if this counts against him.
 From the marionette recap to the Spice Girls incredible entrance, NPH make an already good episode to an unforgettable one.